 Good project management is based on several key principles that help ensure a successful project outcome:-

-- Define project objectives: The first step in project management in construction is to define the project’s objectives, such as the building’s size, function, and budget.
+- Define project objectives: The first step in project management in building is to define the project’s objectives, such as the building’s size, function, and budget.
 This step involves working closely with the client to understand their needs and expectations.

 - Develop a project plan: Once the project objectives are clear, the next step is to develop a project plan.
 This plan should include a detailed schedule, budget, and resource allocation.
-It should also identify potential risks and mitigation strategies.
+Furthermore, It should also identify potential risks and mitigation strategies.

-Key Elements of Project Management in Building
+Key Elements of Project Management in Construction

 1. Project Scope Management